argoproj-labs/hera/docs/getting-started/walk-through/advanced-hera-features.md

 ```

 For multiple outputs, the return type should be a `Tuple` of arbitrary Pydantic types with individual
-`Parameter`/`Artifact` annotations, and you should return a tuple from the function matching these types:
+`Parameter`/`Artifact` annotations, and the function must return a tuple from the function matching these types:
 ```python
 @script()
 def func(...) -> Tuple[